The Chevrolet Tahoe has ruled the full-size SUV market for years, but quality varies across model years.

 5th generation (GMT1YC) | 2021-Present |

 This generational breakdown isn’t just for show.
-It’s your roadmap to understanding the Tahoe’s progression and can be a make-or-break factor when you’re in the market for one.
+It’s your roadmap to understanding the Tahoe’s progression and can be a crucial factor when you’re in the market for one.

 Chevrolet Tahoe Best, Neutral, and Worst Years